shubhgoel20/shubhgoel20.github.io/content/project/State Estimation Using Kalman Filter/index.md

 slides: ''
 ---

--Developed a state estimation model using Kalman Filter to track the position and velocity of a plane, incorporating noisy measurements
+- Developed a state estimation model using Kalman Filter to track the position and velocity of a plane, incorporating noisy measurements
--Applied the Extended Kalman Filter (EKF) algorithm to handle nonlinearities in the system, improving the accuracy in complex scenario
+- Applied the Extended Kalman Filter (EKF) algorithm to handle nonlinearities in the system, improving the accuracy in complex scenario